vinuesa/get_phylomarkers/INSTALL.md

 The dependencies can be easily installed from within R. If you want the packages to be installed on a system-wide basis, call R with superuser privileges.
 From within R execute the following command:

-install.packages("ape", "kdetrees", "stingr", "vioplot", "ggplot2", "gplots", "plyr", "seqinr", dep=T)
+install.packages( c("ape", "kdetrees", "stingr", "vioplot", "ggplot2", "gplots", "plyr", "seqinr"), dep=T)

 ## External dependencies: second party binaries to be installed by the user.

+NOTES:

-NOTE: the corresponding binaries, after installation, shoud be found in the list of directories hold in the $PATH variable.
+1. the corresponding binaries, after installation, shoud be found in the list of directories hold in the $PATH variable, typically in /usr/local/bin.
+If the required binaries are not found in \$PATH, the main script will use the ones provided in the distribution under bin/linux or bin/darwin, as required for the local environment.

 * [clustal omega](http://www.clustal.org/omega/).
 Multiple sequence alignment software.
 [Sievers et al. 2011](http://msb.embopress.org/content/7/1/539.long).
 On Ubuntu try: 'sudo apt-get install clustalo'